Before you fly

 Friendly reminders for US travel

-At this time, all air passengers, regardless of vaccination status, must show a negative COVID-19 viral test taken no more than 1 day before travel to the United States.
+At this time, all air passengers, no longer need to show a negative COVID-19 viral test to travel to the United States.

 Complete the Combined Passenger Disclosure and Attestation to the United States of America – All passengers will be required to complete an attestation form to board the plane.